EU solar panel inquiry draws warning from China

 He urged the European Union to "seriously consider China's position and proposals, and to resolve friction over solar panel trade through consultations and cooperation".

-China sold about 21 billion euros in solar panels and components to the European Union in 2011 - about 60 percent of all Chinese exports of the product.
+China sold about 21 billion euros ($26.5 billion) in solar panels and components to the European Union in 2011 - about 60 percent of all Chinese exports of the product.

-The European Union imported goods from China worth a total of 292 billion euros last year.
-Imports of Chinese products subject to trade defence duties total less than one percent of that amount.
+The European Union imported goods from China worth a total of 292 billion euros ($368 billion) last year.
+Imports of Chinese products subject to trade defense duties total less than one percent of that amount.

 The United States imposed duties on solar panel imports from China in May after a similar initiative led by SolarWorld there.